 4. Poor Or Scam Site

-It’s not a magic potion that lets you qualify for each survey but it will certainly help you reduce your chances of getting disqualified.
+Though it’s not a magic potion that lets you qualify for each survey, still, you can expect better results.

 1. Classification Questions

-For this section, the ideal guy for the market research companies is the average family guy that
+The ideal person for market research companies is the average family guy that has a

 2. Qualification Questions

-Question 1 – Do you or any member of your household or any of your friends work for any of the following types of company?
+Question 1 – Do you or any member of your household or any of your friends work for any of the following types of companies?

-This is because the survey companies feel if you or any immediate family member works in this profession, your opinions may be biased.
+That is because the survey companies feel if you or an immediate family member works in these professions, your opinions may be biased.
 That is the reason most of the time, they avoid people from these fields.

-Question 2 – This type of question asks whether you have taken any surveys/research/market opportunities in a given period of time?
+Question 2 – Whether you have taken any surveys/research/market opportunities in a given period of time?

-Here also you should go for “none of the above” option or select the option that says you have taken none of them.
+Here also go for the – none of the above – option or select the one that says – you have taken none of them.

-Question 3 -This question asks what type of responsibility you hold in the decision-making process?
+Question 3 – What type of responsibility you hold in the decision-making process?

 3. Opinion Questions